 Active ingredients: Hyaluronic acid, peptides, portulaca pilosa extract, avocado oil, squalane, swertia chirata extract, vegetable protein, blueberry fruit extract

-Byrdie Clean?: Maybe, contains PEG compounds and the brand has not confirmed if contaminants have been removed.
+Byrdie Clean?: Maybe; it contains PEG compounds, and the brand has not confirmed if contaminants have been removed.

 About the brand: Known for its skincare-first approach to beauty, Glossier has become a cult favorite amongst the Gen Z and millennial set.
 The brand offers skincare, body care, no-makeup makeup, and fragrance aimed to embrace and accentuate your natural, inner glow.